 You are now hearing the voice and piano of Dr. Karl Haas.
-Who was Karl Haas?
+That's his picture at the right.
+Here, Electricka and The Muse Of Music explore his life and work.

 Karl Haas was a distinguished classical music performer and exegetist—a presenter, interpreter, and explainer—who for decades originated a widely-syndicated and highly successful radio program on the subject of classical music.
-He began his broadcasting career in 1950 hosting a weekly preview of Detroit Symphony Orchestra concerts on WWJ, Detroit.
+He began his broadcasting career in 1950 hosting a weekly preview of Detroit Symphony Orchestra concerts on radio station WWJ in Detroit.

 He first attracted attention as a musician when the Canadian Broadcasting Corporation asked him to play piano and conduct a chamber orchestra for a radio program.
 For them he performed a weekly piano recital with commentary in French on Quebec radio.
 The CBC encouraged him to talk about the music he was playing during the broadcast and gradually he complied.